-* IgnoredEnemy: The Pirates prepare to attack the Roman Galley carrying Convolvulous to Gaul...but the Romans are too busy arguing to pay them any mind.
-Then Convolvulous works his evil on the Pirates, who sinks themselves as a result of in-fighting.
+* IgnoredEnemy: The Pirates prepare to attack the Roman Galley carrying Convolvulus to Gaul...but the Romans are too busy arguing to pay them any mind.
+Then Convolvulus works his evil on the Pirates, who sinks themselves as a result of in-fighting.

-* PaintingTheMedium: Characters under Convolvulous' influence have green SpeechBubbles.
+* PaintingTheMedium: Characters under Convolvulus' influence have green SpeechBubbles.
 When Obelix' anger subsides, his bubbles become progressively whiter.

-* ThePowerOfFriendship: Not even Convolvulous can break apart Asterix and Obelix's friendship, and they make up almost immediately.
+* ThePowerOfFriendship: Not even Convolvulus can break apart Asterix and Obelix's friendship, and they make up almost immediately.

-* RunningGag: 'Psychological Warfare' means hitting someone over the head with a club.
+* RunningGag: Magnumopus believing that 'Psychological Warfare' means hitting someone over the head with a club.

 * WhoWouldWantToWatchUs: After the vase is given to Asterix, Impedimenta tells her husband that if someone ever wrote about their village, they wouldn't call it ''The Adventures of Vitalstatistix the Gaul''.